Philippine peso: Historical exchange rate

 Black market exchange rates as seen in the past are now nonexistent, since official exchange rates now reflect underlying supply and demand rather than political considerations.

 Recent issues

 Errors in currency

 In 2005, about 78 million 100-peso notes with President Gloria Macapagal Arroyo's surname misspelled as "Arrovo" were printed and planned to be circulated.
 The error was only found out after 2 million of the notes had been circulated, and the BSP ordered an investigation.

-The incorrect manner in which scientific names were printed in the 2010 New Generation Currency Series was addressed in 2017 revisions.
+The incorrect manner in which scientific names of species were printed in the 2010 New Generation Currency Series was addressed in 2017 revisions.

 In December 2017, a 100 peso banknote which had no face of Manuel A. Roxas and no electrotype 100 was issued.
 The Facebook post was shared over 24,000 times.
 The BSP said that the banknotes are due to a rare misprint.

 1-peso coin fraud

 By August 2006, it became publicly known that the 1-peso coin has the same size as the 1 United Arab Emirates dirham coin.
 As of 2010, 1 peso is only worth 0.08 dirhams, leading to vending machine fraud in the UAE.